goktug97/bevy_modding_experiment/README.md

 ## Limitations

-- **Version Consistency:** Both the main application and plugins must use the same Bevy version and dynamically link Bevy using the `bevy/dynamic_linking` feature.
+- Both the main application and plugins must use the same Bevy version and dynamically link Bevy using the `bevy/dynamic_linking` feature.
-- **Component Sharing:** Components intended for use by plugins must reside in a separate dynamic library (dylib) crate and should not be subdirectory of the main application (?).
+- Components intended for use by plugins must reside in a separate dynamic library (dylib) crate and should not be subdirectory of the main application (?).
+- No WASM
+- Unsafe Code

 ## Getting Started